Ministry of Science and Technology (South Korea)

-The Ministry of Science and Technology (MoST) was a ministry of the government of South Korea which coordinated science and technology activities in the country.
+The Ministry of Science and Technology (MoST) was a cabinet-level ministry of the government of South Korea which coordinated science and technology activities in the country.
 In 2008, it was combined with another ministry and renamed the Ministry of Education, Science and Technology.
-However the current Korean government under Park Geun-hye has re-launched the ministry under the Ministry of Science, ICT and Future Planning.
+However, the Korean government under Park Geun-hye has re-launched the ministry under the Ministry of Science, ICT and Future Planning.